 Tongue Piercings: Surprisingly, tongue piercings take less time to heal than most ear piercings.
 It is actually one of the fastest healing body piercings.
-Expect an average healing time of three to four weeks.
+Expect an average healing time of three to six weeks.

 Navel: Don't expect to take your navel piercing out anytime soon after getting it done.
-Average healing time is up to 12 months.
+Average healing time is 6 months, but may take up to a year.

-Nipple Piercings, Females: Female nipple piercings take longer to heal than males.
+Nipple Piercings: Female nipple piercings may take longer to heal.
 Healing times vary between three to six months.

 After Piercing Care

 You may not be able to speed up the healing process, but there are ways to ensure you don't slow it down.
 Be sure to keep your piercings clean and use jewelry made from safe metals while they're healing.
 Ask your piercing pro for their aftercare recommendations and be sure to follow them!

 If your piercing becomes infected or scar tissue starts to form, your healing time will be delayed.
 If you notice any redness, itching or irritation beyond what is expected, see a physician right away as your piercing might be infected.